boschsauce/rubequ/README.md

-# Welcome to Rasplay
+# Welcome to Rubequ

-Rasplay is a web-application that was made to run on the raspberry pi and interfaces with the Music Player Deamon (MPD).
+Rubequ is a web-application that was made to run on the raspberry pi and interfaces with the Music Player Deamon (MPD).
 To allow you to turn your raspberry pi into a little jukebox.
 We use ours around the office to play music.
 You can use it on a number of different versions of linux and even OSX.